jptownsend/jptownsend.github.io/_projects/1_project.markdown

 importance: 1
 ---

 From the open ocean waters of the Gulf Stream to the benthos of the Antarctic penninsula, there are numerous species of ctenophores lacking reliable sequence data, or well-described physiology.
-Insights into these matters help us to understand these fascinating animals better, and make sense of molecular phyolgenetic accounts of the evolution of animal life.
+Insights into these matters help us to understand these fascinating animals better, and make sense of molecular phylogenetic accounts of the evolution of animal life.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">